csandman/chakra-react-select/README.md

 } from "chakra-react-select";
 ```

 In order to use this component, you can implement it and use it like you would normally use [react-select](https://react-select.com/home).
-It should accept all of the props that the original takes, however customizing the `theme` or the `components` could break this implementation so change them at your own risk.
-There are also a few extra things you can do with this wrapper that pull from the chakra library.
+It should accept almost all of the props that the original takes, with a few additions and exceptions.

+## Extra Props

 - You can pass the `size` prop with either `sm`, `md`, or `lg` (default is `md`).
 These will reflect the sizes available on the [Chakra `<Input />` component](https://chakra-ui.com/docs/form/input#changing-the-size-of-the-input) (with the exception of `xs` because it's too small to work).